 Visit the Italian Riviera: How to Plan a Day Trip to Portofino from Cinque Terre

 Bellissima Portofino!
-A place made famous by its picture perfect port, colourful array of buildings and celebrity sightings.
+Portofino is a place in Italy made famous by its picture perfect port, colourful array of buildings and celebrity sightings.
 The little town along the Italian riviera was the inspiration for the 1950s song, “Love in Portofino”!
 While it may be often overshadowed by its neighbour, Cinque Terre, Portofino is a wonderful day trip destination for anyone visiting the region of Liguria and can be easily reached from the five towns that make up Cinque Terre: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.

 Here’s what you need to know to help plan a trip to Portofino from Cinque Terre!